 Student Attention

-Early Childhood Center 1's student population of 86 students has stayed relatively flat over five school years.
+Early Childhood Center 1's student population of 114 students has grown by 80% over five school years.

 Grades Offered